Louis Pouzin: Biography

 From 1967 to 1969 Pouzin developed one operating system for Météo-France, the French national meteorological service, using CDC 6400 as hardware.
 This system was created for weather forecast and statistics and was used for 15 years.

-Pouzin directed the pioneering CYCLADES networking project from 1971 to 1976.
-Building on Donald Davies’s simulation of datagram networks, Pouzin built the CIGALE packet switching network.
-CYCLADES used a layered architecture, as did the Internet later, to research internetworking concepts.
+Pouzin directed the pioneering CYCLADES networking project from 1971 to 1976 at IRIA.
+Building on Donald Davies’s simulation of datagram networks and the American ARPANET, Pouzin built the CIGALE packet switching network to research internetworking concepts.
+CYCLADES used a layered protocol architecture, as did the Internet later.

-He participated in the International Networking Working Group from 1972, initially chaired by Vint Cerf.
-He was acknowledged by Bob Kahn and Cerf in their seminal 1974 paper on internetworking protocols, "A Protocol for Packet Network Intercommunication".
+He co-founded the International Network Working Group at a computer networking conference he organised in Paris in June 1972 and was instrumental in developing the groups' ideas.
+He was acknowledged by Bob Kahn and Vint Cerf in their seminal 1974 paper on internetworking protocols, A Protocol for Packet Network Intercommunication.

 In 2002 Pouzin, along with Jean-Louis Grangé, Jean-Pierre Henninot and Jean-François Morfin, participated in the creation of Eurolinc, which is a non-profit association that promotes multilingualism in domain names.
 In June 2003, Eurolinc was accredited by UNO to participate at the World Summit on the Information Society (WSIS).

 In November 2011, he founded Savoir-Faire, an alternative root company, with Chantal Lebrument and Quentin Perrigueur.

 In 2012 he developed a service called Open-Root, which is dedicated to sell top-level domains (TLD) in all scripts outside of ICANN.
 This way people can develop second-level domains for free.